Skip to content

 Instructions

-• Preheat the oven to 325°F. Line a large jelly roll pan with aluminum foil and spray with nonstick cooking spray.
+• Preheat the oven to 325°F. Line a large jelly roll pan (15×10) with parchment paper or foil (spray foil with non stick spray).

 • In a medium pot, combine the butter and sugar over medium-low heat.
-Stirring constantly, bring to a rolling boil and cook 3 minutes, or until bubbling and amber in color.
+Stirring constantly, bring to a rolling boil and cook 3 minutes, or until bubbling and amber in color (about 280°F).
 Remove pan from heat and pour evenly over saltine crackers.
-Spread brown sugar mixture with a knife–it doesn’t have to be perfect because it will spread as it bakes.
+Spread brown sugar mixture quickly with a spatula.

-• Bake 7 to 9 minutes.
+• Bake 8 minutes (caramel should be bubbling).
 Remove pan from oven and sprinkle chocolate chips over the top.
+Allow to sit 5 minutes.
 Once melted, spread evenly with a spatula.
 Sprinkle M&M’s (or nuts) over the top and place in the freezer 15 minutes, or until hardened.

 • Let sit 15 minutes on the counter.
 Flip over onto a cutting board and remove the foil.
 Break into pieces.